isabelhovdahl/academic-web-page/content/authors/admin/_index.md

 I am an environmental economist focused on climate change.
 In my research, I employ a combination of empirical methods and theoretical modeling to investigate social and economic issues related to climate change.
 I am especially interested in exploring policy tools to drive the transition to clean energy sources.
 My goal is to contribute to the development of effective strategies for transitioning towards a low-carbon economy and sustainable growth.

-I am an assistant professor at the Norwegian School of Economics (NHH).
+I am an associate professor at the Norwegian School of Economics (NHH).
 I received my PhD in economics from the Norwegian University of Science and Technology (NTNU).

 {style="text-align: justify;"}